mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `implementation_url`

-An optional changeset URL or commit URL for the change which implemented the feature in the source code for the associated browser; e.g. a https://trac.webkit.org/changeset/ URL for a changeset whose subject line is in the form _"Enable [feature name/description]."_ or _"Enable [feature name/description] by default."_.
+An optional changeset URL or commit URL for the revision that implemented the feature in the source code for the associated browser; e.g. a https://trac.webkit.org/changeset/, https://hg.mozilla.org/mozilla-central/rev/, or https://crrev.com/ URL for a changeset with a subject line that will typically be something of the form _"Implement [feature]"_, _"Support [feature]"_, or _"Enable [feature]"_.
 The presence of an `implementation_url` value indicates that the associated browser has spec-conformant support for the feature in its source code.
 Therefore, an `implementation_url` value can be added even if the feature hasn't yet shipped in a stable release, but instead only in a Nightly, Canary, or Technology